yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-messageSelector             --           Message selector to use when creating the consumer userName                    --           Username for the destination/provider passwordFile                --           File containing the password for the destination/provider batchSize                   100          Number of messages to consume in one batch converter.type              DEFAULT      Class to use to convert messages to flume events.
+messageSelector             --           Message selector to use when creating the consumer userName                    --           Username for the destination/provider passwordFile                --           File containing the password for the destination/provider passwordFileType            TEXT         Indicates how the password is stored in the passwordFile.
+Can also be set to "AES" if password file is created using "flume-ng password" command.
+"TEXT" indicates the password is in clear text. batchSize                   100          Number of messages to consume in one batch converter.type              DEFAULT      Class to use to convert messages to flume events.
 See below. converter.*                 --           Converter properties.